|

 Tired of losing energy as the day went on, he visited dietician

 Pamela Smith in Orlando, Fla., in July.
+"I was

 almost malnutritioned," Nelson said.
 "Even though I was